 #8 Stay Alert

-Act upon the first signs of an infestation and do not hesitate to seek professional consultation when in doubt.
-A licensed on-site examination is a guarantee that you won’t leave the problem untreated, and you will be able to reclaim your comfort before a minor problem evolves into a disaster.
+Last but not least – keep your eyes open at all times.
+The sooner you spot a bed bug problem, the easier it would be for you to fix it.
+Act upon the first signs of an infestation, and do not hesitate to seek professional consultation when in doubt.
+A licensed on-site examination guarantees that you won’t leave the problem untreated, and you will be able to reclaim your comfort before a minor problem evolves into a disaster.